dhutapratama/docs/sail.md

 <a name="executing-composer-commands"></a>
 ### Executing Composer Commands

 Composer commands may be executed using the `composer` command.
-Laravel Sail's application container includes a Composer 2.x installation:
+Lets Sail's application container includes a Composer 2.x installation:

 ```nothing
 sail composer require laravel/sanctum